gilesknap/IaC-at-home/nas/03-maas/RaspiMASS.md

 # Setup the Pi to PXE boot

-First create a UEFI SD Card
+First create a UEFI SD Card.
+If you still have a Pi running raspi OS, you can put the SD Card in it and run the script here [uefi.make.sh](uefi.make.sh).
+If not then use these steps:

 - Download the latest zip from
     - https://github.com/pftf/RPi4/releases
 - format an SD card using these instructions